Drum smokers produce outstanding results with less effort than most other types of charcoal smoker.

 If you’re short on time, our overall favorite drum smoker is (drum roll) the Classic Pit Barrel Cooker.
 If you can spend a bit more the Oklahoma Joe’s Bronco Pro is larger, has better temperature control, and includes a side table and wheels.

 Here’s our selection of the very best drum smokers on the market.
 From build-your-own drum smoker kits, to premium crafted versions, you’re sure to find your perfect match right here.

 1. Best Overall – 18.5″ Classic Pit Barrel Cooker

 The best selling 18.5” Classic Pit Barrel is our favorite drum smoker.
 The

-Made from a highly durable 18-gauge stainless steel, the interior is porcelain enameled, for great results every time and an easy cleanup.
+Made from a highly durable 18-gauge stainless steel, the interior is porcelain-enameled, for great results every time and easy cleanup.
 No need to rinse out or wash the interior, simply dump your ash and you’re done.